 Maria earned a B.S. in Psychology and Philosophy from Boston College, where they worked in Maureen Ritchey's Memory Modulation Lab.
-Now, she manages the IMC Lab and coordinates the Summer Seminars in Neuroscience and Philosophy.
+Now, they manage the IMC Lab and coordinates the Summer Seminars in Neuroscience and Philosophy.
 They are interested in confidence & metacognition, interactions among memory, attention, and perception, and philosophy of neuroscience.